 | Best for | Families, groups, 5+ nights, repeat visitors | Solo, couples, 1–3 nights, summer, business |

-The shorthand: think nights and heads.
+The shorthand is nights and heads.
 Two adults flying in for a long weekend?
 Hotel.
 Family of four for a week in October?
 Apartment.
-Group of six for New Year’s?
-Apartment, no question.
-Solo business traveler for three nights in July?
-Hotel with reliable AC.
-The rest of this guide explains why, with the numbers and trade-offs behind each call.
+Six friends for New Year’s?
+Apartment, no contest.
+Solo on business for three nights in July?
+Hotel with AC you can count on.
+The rest of this guide is the why, with the numbers and the trade-offs behind each call.

 The Paris Accommodation Landscape in 2026

-Paris currently offers roughly 80,000 hotel rooms spread across about 1,500 properties, ranging from one-star budget chains tucked behind the Gare du Nord to the eight legally designated “Palace” hotels (Le Bristol, The Ritz, Le Meurice, George V, Plaza Athénée, Cheval Blanc, Mandarin Oriental, and the Crillon).
-The legal short-term rental supply, by contrast, has shrunk dramatically: from a peak of more than 60,000 listings before 2024, the count has fallen to an estimated 25,000–35,000 fully compliant units following the rollout of the Le Meur law and aggressive enforcement by the City of Paris.
+Paris has roughly 80,000 hotel rooms across about 1,500 properties, running from one-star budget chains tucked behind the Gare du Nord up to the eight legally designated “Palace” hotels (Le Bristol, The Ritz, Le Meurice, George V, Plaza Athénée, Cheval Blanc, Mandarin Oriental, and the Crillon).
+Legal short-term rental supply has gone the other way, and fast.
+From a peak of more than 60,000 listings before 2024, the count has dropped to an estimated 25,000–35,000 fully compliant units after the rollout of the Le Meur law and a determined enforcement push by the City of Paris.

-Demand is also normalizing.
-Paris hosted close to 50 million visitors during the 2024 Olympic year, the highest figure in its history.
-2025 settled back to a more typical 38 million, and 2026 is tracking similarly.
-Hotel average daily rates (ADR) hover around €280 city-wide, with central occupancy near 72 percent — meaning if you wait until a month out for peak weeks (May, June, September, December), you will pay a premium and have limited choice.
-Apartment supply has tightened so much that good listings in the Marais, Saint-Germain, and the 7th arrondissement now routinely book three to six months ahead for high season.
+Demand is settling too.
+Paris drew close to 50 million visitors in the 2024 Olympic year, the most in its history.
+2025 dropped back to a more normal 38 million, and 2026 looks much the same.
+Hotel average daily rates hover around €280 city-wide, with central occupancy near 72 percent.
+Translation: leave it until a month out for the peak weeks (May, June, September, December) and you’ll pay up and pick from scraps.
+Apartment supply has tightened so hard that the good listings in the Marais, Saint-Germain, and the 7th now routinely book three to six months ahead in high season.

-For broader trip planning context, our overview of how to plan a trip to Paris covers timing, budgeting, and arrival logistics.
-And if your dates are flexible, the best time to visit Paris guide will help you find the cheaper shoulder windows.
+For the wider planning picture, our overview of how to plan a trip to Paris covers timing, budgeting, and arrival logistics.
+And if your dates are flexible, the best time to visit Paris guide points you toward the cheaper shoulder windows.

 Apartment Rental in Paris: The Pros

-The case for renting an apartment in Paris rests on four pillars: space, kitchen savings, family logistics, and the texture of actual Parisian life.
-Each one compounds the longer you stay.
+The case for an apartment comes down to four things: space, kitchen savings, family logistics, and the texture of real Parisian life.
+Each one grows on you the longer you stay.

-Space is the most immediate difference.
-A standard Paris hotel room outside the luxury tier ranges from 12 to 18 square meters — about 130 to 195 square feet.
-That is the entire room, including the bathroom.
-A two-person apartment rental, even on the budget end, typically delivers 30 to 60 square meters with a separate bedroom, living area, and kitchen.
-Once you spend a few rainy April afternoons in Paris, the difference between a cramped chambre and an actual living room becomes the difference between a relaxing trip and a tense one.
+Space is the difference you feel first.
+A standard Paris hotel room outside the luxury tier runs 12 to 18 square metres, roughly 130 to 195 square feet, and that’s the whole room, bathroom included.
+A two-person rental, even at the budget end, usually hands you 30 to 60 square metres with a separate bedroom, a living area, and a kitchen.
+Spend a few rainy April afternoons indoors and the gap between a cramped chambre and an actual living room becomes the gap between a relaxed trip and a tense one.

-Separate bedrooms change family travel.
-Anyone who has tried to put toddlers to bed at 8 p.m. while two adults sit on the floor of the same hotel room reading by phone-light understands instantly.
-A one-bedroom apartment with a sofa bed, or better a true two-bedroom, lets adults have an evening glass of wine and grown-up conversation while children sleep.
-It is the single biggest quality-of-life upgrade you can give a family trip.
-See our companion guide to families with kids for layout-specific recommendations.
+Separate bedrooms rewrite family travel.
+Anyone who’s tried to get toddlers down at 8 p.m. while two adults sit on the floor of the same hotel room reading by phone-light gets it immediately.
+A one-bedroom with a sofa bed, or better still a true two-bedroom, lets the adults pour a glass of wine and talk like grown-ups while the kids sleep.
+It’s the single biggest quality-of-life upgrade you can hand a family trip.
+Our companion guide to families with kids gets into layout-specific picks.

-Laundry, balconies, and Haussmann charm.
-Almost every Paris apartment rental comes with a washing machine — standard equipment in French households.
-For trips of five nights or more this means you pack lighter and never live out of a suitcase of dirty clothes.
-Many apartments come with private balconies overlooking zinc rooftops, parquet floors that creak with character, ornate moldings, marble fireplaces (decorative, but striking), and the wrought-iron Juliet rails that define the Haussmann aesthetic.
-Sleeping under 3.5-meter ceilings with morning light flooding through casement windows is, for many travelers, the experience.
+Laundry, balconies, and Haussmann character.
+Nearly every Paris rental comes with a washing machine, standard kit in a French household.
+On any trip of five nights or more that means lighter packing and no living out of a suitcase of dirty clothes.
+Plenty of apartments throw in a private balcony over the zinc rooftops, parquet floors that creak with age, ornate mouldings, decorative marble fireplaces, and the wrought-iron Juliet rails that define the Haussmann look.
+For a lot of travellers, sleeping under 3.5-metre ceilings with morning light flooding through casement windows is the whole point.

-Live-like-a-local feel.
-When you wake up, walk down to the boulangerie at the corner, exchange “bonjour” with the same baker for the third morning, and carry a baguette home through your front door, something shifts.
-You are no longer a guest passing through; you are someone temporarily living in the 11th arrondissement.
-The neighborhood reveals itself in a way no hotel concierge can replicate.
-Combined with the things to do in Paris nearby, an apartment lets you treat Paris as a city to inhabit rather than a list to check off.
+The live-like-a-local feeling is real.
+Wake up, walk down to the corner boulangerie, trade a “bonjour” with the same baker for the third morning running, carry a baguette home through your own front door, and something shifts.
+You stop being a guest passing through and start being someone who, for now, lives in the 11th.
+The neighbourhood opens up in a way no concierge can stage.
+Pair that with the Paris activities guide nearby and an apartment lets you treat the city as a place to live in rather than a list to tick off.

-The math tips to apartments at five nights and three travelers.
-Below that threshold, hotel pricing usually wins.
-Above it, apartments win — often dramatically.
-A family of four staying seven nights in a 4-star hotel will pay €3,500–5,500.
-The same family in a comparable two-bedroom Marais apartment will pay €1,800–3,200, plus cleaning.
-The savings often cover an entire dinner budget for the trip.
+The math tips toward apartments at five nights and three travellers.
+Below that, hotel pricing usually wins.
+Above it, apartments win, sometimes by a lot.
+A family of four for seven nights in a 4-star hotel will pay €3,500–5,500.
+The same family in a comparable two-bedroom Marais apartment pays €1,800–3,200, plus cleaning.
+That gap often covers the entire dinner budget for the trip.

 Apartment Rental in Paris: The Cons

-The other side of the ledger is real, and overlooking it is how trips go sideways.
-Apartments are not just “cheaper hotels.”
-They are a different product with different failure modes.
+The other side of the ledger is real, and ignoring it is how trips go sideways.
+Apartments aren’t just cheaper hotels.
+They’re a different product with different ways to fail.

 No housekeeping, no concierge, no front desk.
-If you lock yourself out at 11 p.m., there is no one to call at the front desk.
-If a pipe leaks, the host might be 90 minutes away.
-If you arrive at 4 a.m. and need to store your luggage before a 3 p.m. check-in, there is no bell desk.
-Hosts try to compensate with WhatsApp support and lockboxes, but the safety net of a 24-hour-staffed property simply does not exist.
-For first-time visitors, this matters more than it sounds.
+Lock yourself out at 11 p.m. and there’s no one at reception to call.
+A pipe springs a leak and the host might be 90 minutes away.
+Land at 4 a.m. needing to stash your bags before a 3 p.m. check-in, and there’s no bell desk.
+Hosts patch over this with WhatsApp support and lockboxes, but the safety net of a 24-hour-staffed building just isn’t there.
+For a first visit, that matters more than it sounds.

-Lockbox check-in failures are the single most common Paris apartment horror story.
-Codes that do not work, lockboxes hidden in confusing locations, hosts unreachable for 90 minutes after a long flight — these scenarios repeat in reviews across every platform.
-Always confirm the check-in process in writing 48 hours ahead, ask for a phone number, and have a backup plan (a nearby café with Wi-Fi where you can sit if needed).
+Lockbox check-in failures are the classic Paris apartment horror story.
+Codes that don’t work, lockboxes hidden in baffling spots, a host you can’t reach for 90 minutes after a long flight: these turn up in reviews on every platform.
+Confirm the check-in process in writing 48 hours out, get a phone number, and have a fallback ready, like a nearby café with Wi-Fi where you can wait it out.

-No air conditioning is the issue almost no one mentions.
-Fewer than 25 percent of Paris short-term rentals have functional air conditioning.
-Paris has had a heatwave (canicule) every summer since 2019, with peak temperatures reaching 35–42°C in June, July, and August.
-Haussmann buildings have stone walls a meter thick that absorb heat all day and radiate it at night; without AC, third-floor walk-ups become unbearable.
-If you are traveling June through September, search Airbnb specifically for “climatisation” or filter for AC, and verify in writing with the host.
-Many listings claim “fan” as if it counts.
-It does not.
+No air conditioning is the thing almost nobody flags.
+Fewer than 25 percent of Paris short-term rentals have working AC.
+The city has had a heatwave (canicule) every summer since 2019, with peaks of 35–42°C in June, July, and August.
+Haussmann buildings have stone walls a metre thick that soak up heat all day and breathe it back out at night; without AC, a third-floor walk-up turns brutal.
+If you’re travelling June through September, search Airbnb specifically for “climatisation” or filter for AC, and confirm it with the host in writing.
+Plenty of listings flag a “fan” as though it counts.
+It doesn’t.

-Walk-up Haussmannian buildings are the norm.
-Parisian buildings constructed before about 1950 frequently have no elevator (“sans ascenseur”), and plenty have only narrow lifts that fit two people without luggage.
-The romantic 5th-floor apartment with rooftop views is also a 5-flight haul with three suitcases on a hot July afternoon.
-The French ground floor (rez-de-chaussée) counts as zero, so the “2ème étage” in a French listing is the third floor by American counting.
+Walk-up Haussmannian buildings are the default, not the exception.
+Parisian buildings put up before about 1950 often have no elevator (“sans ascenseur”), and plenty have only a narrow lift that fits two people and no luggage.
+That romantic 5th-floor apartment with rooftop views is also a 5-flight haul with three suitcases on a hot July afternoon.
+The French ground floor (rez-de-chaussée) counts as zero, so a “2ème étage” in a French listing is the third floor by American counting.
 Read carefully.

 Thin walls and noise.
-Many Haussmann buildings have surprisingly thin internal partitions.
-You will hear neighbors.
-Quiet hours start at 22:00 and extend to 07:00 in most buildings, codified by co-owner regulations (règlement de copropriété).
-Noisy guests get reported, and hosts can charge fees from your security deposit.
+A lot of Haussmann buildings have surprisingly flimsy internal partitions, and you will hear your neighbours.
+Quiet hours run 22:00 to 07:00 in most buildings, written into the co-owner regulations (règlement de copropriété).
+Noisy guests get reported, and hosts can dock fees from your security deposit.

-Security deposits and cleaning fees inflate the headline price.
-Most Paris apartments hold a deposit of €300–1,500 against your card or via the platform.
-Cleaning fees run €60–150 per stay regardless of length, which is why a two-night booking is rarely economical.
-Add the platform service fee (12–16% on Airbnb), tourist tax, and a possible mid-stay cleaning, and the “€140 a night” listing can land at €220 effective.
+Deposits and cleaning fees pad the headline price.
+Most Paris apartments hold a deposit of €300–1,500 against your card or through the platform.
+Cleaning fees run €60–150 per stay no matter the length, which is exactly why a two-night booking rarely pencils out.
+Add the platform service fee (12–16% on Airbnb), the tourist tax, and a possible mid-stay clean, and that “€140 a night” listing can land at €220 effective.

-Cancellation is stricter.
-Most Paris apartments use moderate to strict cancellation policies; only Flexible listings refund close to arrival.
-Hotels routinely offer free cancellation up to 24–72 hours before check-in.
-If your plans are uncertain, this asymmetry alone can justify a hotel.
+Cancellation is tougher.
+Most Paris apartments run moderate to strict cancellation policies; only Flexible listings refund close to arrival.
+Hotels routinely give you free cancellation up to 24–72 hours before check-in.
+If your plans are shaky, that asymmetry alone can be reason enough to take the hotel.

 Legitimacy and legal risk.
-The Le Meur law (covered in detail below) means a meaningful share of historic Paris listings are now technically illegal.
-Bookings of unregistered properties can be cancelled at short notice.
-Always verify the 13-character registration number is displayed before paying.
+The Le Meur law (more on it below) means a real chunk of historic Paris listings are now technically illegal.
+Book an unregistered property and it can be cancelled on short notice.
+Always check that the 13-character registration number is shown before you pay.

 Hotels in Paris: The Pros

-Paris has been refining the hospitality business since the 19th century, and that institutional muscle is the reason hotels remain the default choice for short stays.
-The bundle of services packaged into even a mid-tier property is hard to replicate.
+Paris has been refining the hospitality trade since the 19th century, and that institutional muscle is exactly why hotels stay the default for short stays.
+The bundle of services packed into even a mid-tier property is hard to recreate on your own.

 Daily housekeeping resets your room every morning.
-Beds remade, towels swapped, trash removed, bathroom restocked.
-After a long day at the Louvre and other museums, returning to a tidy room is a small luxury that compounds over a week.
-Apartments simply do not offer this without an extra fee.
+Beds made, towels swapped, bin emptied, bathroom restocked.
+After a long day at the Louvre and other museums, walking back into a tidy room is a small luxury that adds up over a week.
+Apartments don’t do this without an extra fee.

-24-hour reception and concierge service.
-Late arrivals, taxi calls, restaurant reservations at places without an Instagram presence, theatre tickets, dinner cruise bookings, lost-passport guidance, mail forwarding, and the priceless “where do locals actually go” conversation — all available at any decent 3-star or above.
-The concierge at a 4-star property can secure same-day tables at restaurants that show no availability online for civilian bookings.
+24-hour reception and a real concierge.
+Late arrivals, taxi calls, tables at restaurants with no Instagram presence, theatre tickets, dinner-cruise bookings, lost-passport help, mail forwarding, and that priceless “where do locals actually go” conversation, all on tap at any decent 3-star and up.
+A good 4-star concierge can land you a same-day table at a restaurant that shows no online availability to ordinary punters.

 Air conditioning is standard from 3-star up.
-French hotels classified by Atout France at 3 stars or higher are required to provide effective room cooling.
-This single fact is decisive for summer travel.
-Even in heat domes, your hotel room will be 22°C while apartment-renters across the street are sleeping with the windows open, listening to scooters.
+French hotels rated by Atout France at 3 stars or above are required to provide effective room cooling.
+That one fact can settle the whole question for summer travel.
+In a heat dome, your hotel room sits at 22°C while the apartment renters across the street sleep with the windows open and the scooters for company.

 Reliable, free, in-room Wi-Fi.
-Apartment Wi-Fi quality is wildly inconsistent.
-Hotel Wi-Fi is not always fast, but it is at least monitored and fixable.
+Apartment Wi-Fi is a lottery.
+Hotel Wi-Fi isn’t always quick, but it’s at least monitored and someone can fix it.

-Loyalty programs and chain consistency.
-Accor ALL (Sofitel, Pullman, Mercure, Novotel, ibis — Accor is French and has unmatched Paris density), Marriott Bonvoy, Hilton Honors, IHG One Rewards, and Hyatt World of Hyatt all offer free nights, breakfast vouchers, late checkouts, and upgrades for members.
-If you travel for work, your existing status is worth real money in Paris where ADR is high.
+Loyalty programmes and chain consistency.
+Accor ALL (Sofitel, Pullman, Mercure, Novotel, ibis; Accor is French and has unmatched Paris density), Marriott Bonvoy, Hilton Honors, IHG One Rewards, and Hyatt’s World of Hyatt all hand out free nights, breakfast vouchers, late checkouts, and upgrades to members.
+If you travel for work, your existing status is worth real money in a city where the average daily rate runs this high.

-Easy cancellation, easy modification.
+Easy to cancel, easy to change.
 Refundable rates dominate hotel inventory.
-Plans changing two days out is normal, not catastrophic.
-Travel insurance interacts more cleanly with hotels than with apartment platforms.
+Plans shifting two days out is routine, not a crisis.
+Travel insurance also plays more nicely with hotels than with apartment platforms.

-Breakfast, bar, restaurant, sometimes a spa.
-A grand cafe-style breakfast in your hotel lobby is one of Paris’s underrated pleasures.
-The lobby bar at a property like the Hotel Costes or the Le Bristol is its own evening.
+Breakfast, a bar, a restaurant, sometimes a spa.
+A grand café-style breakfast in the lobby is one of the city’s underrated pleasures.
+The lobby bar at somewhere like the Hotel Costes or Le Bristol is an evening in itself.
 Restaurants run by hotel chefs (Stephen Leroux at Le Bristol, Christian Le Squer at George V) hold Michelin stars.
-Apartments offer none of this.
+Apartments offer none of that.

-Regulatory standards through Atout France.
-The 1- to 5-star plus Palace rating system is enforced and audited every five years.
-You know what you are buying before you book.
-Combined with a tight regulatory bar on cleanliness, fire safety, and accessibility, hotels are simply lower-variance.
+Regulated standards through Atout France.
+The 1- to 5-star-plus-Palace system is enforced and re-audited every five years.
+You know what you’re buying before you book.
+Add a tight regulatory bar on cleanliness, fire safety, and accessibility, and hotels are simply lower-variance.

-Best for short stays and solo travelers.
-If your trip is one to three nights, the cleaning fees and deposit friction of apartments rarely pay off.
-If you are alone, the social affordances of a hotel lobby, a bar, and a concierge dwarf the value of a kitchen you will not use.
-For specific recommendations, see our guides to hotels near the Eiffel Tower, boutique hotels in Le Marais, and luxury hotels in Paris.
+Best for short stays and solo travellers.
+If your trip is one to three nights, the cleaning fees and deposit friction of an apartment rarely earn their keep.
+Travelling alone, the social pull of a lobby, a bar, and a concierge easily outweighs a kitchen you won’t use.
+For specifics, see our guides to hotels near the Eiffel Tower, boutique hotels in Le Marais, and luxury hotels in Paris.

 Hotels in Paris: The Cons

-Rooms are small, and that includes 4-star properties.
-Paris hotel rooms are notoriously compact even by European standards because most buildings predate the modern hotel and were converted from residential use.
-A €380-a-night 4-star room in the 6th arrondissement might be 16 square meters with a half-bath.
-American travelers expecting Marriott Courtyard dimensions are routinely surprised.
-Always check the listed room size before booking; anything under 20 m² will feel cramped for two adults with luggage.
+Rooms are small, and that goes for 4-star properties too.
+Paris hotel rooms are famously compact even by European standards, because most of the buildings predate the modern hotel and were carved out of residential use.
+A €380-a-night 4-star room in the 6th might be 16 square metres with a half-bath.
+American travellers expecting Marriott Courtyard dimensions get caught out constantly.
+Check the listed room size before you book; anything under 20 m² will feel tight for two adults with luggage.

-Cost per square meter is much higher than apartments.
-You are paying for service, location, and brand — not square footage.
-Two adjoining rooms for a family of four can run €500–900 a night versus €220–350 for a comparable apartment.
+Cost per square metre runs much higher than apartments.
+You’re paying for service, location, and brand, not floor area.
+Two adjoining rooms for a family of four can run €500–900 a night against €220–350 for a comparable apartment.
 For families and groups, the math punishes hotels.

-Tourist tax adds up.
-Paris levies a per-person, per-night tourist tax (taxe de séjour) ranging from about €0.65 (1-star) to €14.95 (palace) per adult per night.
-Children under 18 are exempt.
-For a couple in a 4-star hotel for seven nights, that is roughly €90–140 added to your final bill.
-Apartments charge it too, but platforms now collect it automatically and it tends to be lower per-night.
+Tourist tax piles up.
+Paris levies a per-person, per-night tourist tax (taxe de séjour) from about €0.65 (1-star) to €14.95 (palace) per adult per night.
+Under-18s are exempt.
+For a couple in a 4-star for seven nights, that’s roughly €90–140 on top of the bill.
+Apartments charge it too, but platforms now collect it automatically and it tends to be lower per night.

 Less local feel.
-Hotels by design buffer you from the city.
-You enter a curated lobby, ride an elevator, and live at hotel temperature.
-Some travelers want exactly that; others find it isolating after several days.
-If you want to feel that you are visiting Paris and not a hotel that happens to be in Paris, consider whether seven nights in a Marriott will give you that.
+Hotels are built to buffer you from the city.
+You walk into a curated lobby, ride the elevator, and live at hotel temperature.
+Some people want exactly that; others find it isolating after a few days.
+If you want to feel like you’re visiting Paris rather than a hotel that happens to be in Paris, think hard about whether seven nights in a Marriott delivers that.

-Limited family rooms.
-Most Paris hotels were not built for families.
-Triple rooms exist but are rare and quickly sold.
-Quadruple rooms are even rarer outside the chain budget tier.
-Adjoining rooms cost double.
-Cribs are usually free but tight in a 14 m² room.
-Apartments solve this completely.
+Family rooms are thin on the ground.
+Most Paris hotels weren’t built for families.
+Triple rooms exist but are rare and sell out fast.
+Quadruples are rarer still outside the budget chains.
+Adjoining rooms double the bill.
+Cribs are usually free but cramped in a 14 m² room.
+Apartments solve all of this outright.

 Real Cost Comparison: 2026 Prices

-Below are realistic 2026 nightly ranges for central Paris (1st through 8th, plus 11th, 16th).
-Shoulder season (March, late October–November, January except first week) pulls toward the low end; peak season (May, June, September, December, fashion weeks) pulls toward the high end.
+Below are realistic 2026 nightly ranges for central Paris (1st through 8th, plus 11th and 16th).
+Shoulder season (March, late October–November, January apart from the first week) pulls toward the low end; peak season (May, June, September, December, fashion weeks) pulls toward the high end.
 These are nightly rates before tourist tax.

 | Format / Tier | Typical Nightly Range (2026) | Notes |